wault-pw/landing/content/source.en.md

 client and the server is carried out via the REST API protocol using Google Protocol Buffers.
 The application uses a PostgreSQL database.

-The source code of the application and all the libraries is available at[GitHub](https://github.com/wault-pw).
+The source code of the application and all the libraries is available at [GitHub](https://github.com/wault-pw).
 Besides, all the services are available as separate [Docker](https://github.com/orgs/wault-pw/packages) containers that can be launched locally or on one's server.